Director

 Past Students

-Trudi Zundel is a PhD candidate in Geography at Carleton University and has worked with civil society organizations and social movements on international food, climate change, and technology governance since 2012.
+Trudi Zundel ws a PhD candidate in Geography at Carleton University and has worked with civil society organizations and social movements on international food, climate change, and technology governance since 2012.
 She has an MA in Geography from the University of Guelph and a BA in Human Ecology from College of the Atlantic.